 Menu item Possible setting Explanation Alternative tempera- on Takes over the temperature value from an IDS sensor. ture off This menu item is only available if an IDS adapter and an IDS sensor with integrated temperature sensor are connected.
+Temperature from channel Selection of the channel (sensor) providing the temperature value.
+This menu item is only available if an IDS adapter and two IDS sensors with integrated temperature sensors are connected.
 Man. temperature -25 +25 +130 °C Entry of the manually determined temperature.
-This menu item is only available if an IDS adapter is connected. pH resolution 0.001 0.01 0.1 Resolution of the pH display mV resolution 0.1 1 Resolution of the mV display Limit monitoring With the Limit monitoring function you define the measured values whose exceeding is signaled.
+This menu item is only available if an IDS adapter is con- nected. pH resolution 0.001 0.01 0.1 Resolution of the pH display mV resolution 0.1 1 Resolution of the mV display Limit monitoring With the Limit monitoring function you define the measured values whose exceeding is signaled.
 An acoustic signal sounds, and at the same time a message is output to the USB interface.
 You can switch on or off the acoustic signal in the System menu (see section 11.7.1 SYSTEM, page 105).
 Limit monitoring/ pH monitoring on off Switch on or off the limit signaling device for the pH value.
 Limit monitoring/ TP monitoring on off Switch on or off the limit signaling device for the temperature value.
 Limit monitoring/ pH monitoring/on/ pH upper limit -2 20 Upper range limit.
-If it is exceeded, a message is output to the interface USB-B (USB Device , e.g. PC) or USB-A (USB Host , e.g. USB printer).
+If it is exceeded, a message is output to the interface USB-B ( USB Device , e.g. PC) or USB-A ( USB Host , e.g. USB printer).
 This menu item is only visible when the pH monitoring setting is active.
 Limit monitoring/ pH monitoring/on/ pH lower limit -2 20 Lower range limit.
-If it is exceeded, a message is output to the interface USB-B (USB Device , e.g. PC) or USB-A (USB Host , e.g. USB printer).
-This menu item is only visible when the pH monitoring setting is active.
+If it is exceeded, a message is output to the interface USB-B ( USB Device , e.g. PC) or USB-A ( USE Host , e.g. USB printer).
+This menu item is only visible when the pH monitoring set- ting is active.
 Limit monitoring/ TP monitoring/on/ TP upper limit -5 +105 °C Upper range limit.
-If it is exceeded, a message is output to the interface USB-B (USB Device , e.g. PC) or USB-A (USB Host , e.g. USB printer).
+If it is exceeded, a message is output to the interface USB-B ( USB Device , e.g. PC) or USB-A ( USB Host , e.g. USB printer).
 This menu item is only visible when the TP monitoring setting is active.

 Menu item Possible setting Explanation Limit monitoring/ TP monitoring/on/ TP lower limit -5 105 °C Lower range limit.
-If it is exceeded, a message is output to the interface USB-B (USB Device , e.g. PC) or USB-A (USB Host , e.g. USB printer).
+If it is exceeded, a message is output to the interface USB-B ( USB Device , e.g. PC) or USB-A ( USB Host , e.g. USB printer).
 This menu item is only visible when the TP monitoring setting is active.
-Reset - Resets all sensor settings to the delivery condition (see section 11.8.1 RESETTING THE MEASUREMENT SETTINGS, page 108).
+Reset - Resets all sensor settings to the delivery condition (see sec- tion 11.8.1 RESETTING THE MEASUREMENT SETTINGS, page 108).